ToF-/bowling-score-lisp/src/strikes-and-spares.md

                                (score (cdr rolls))))
         (t (+ (car rolls) (score (cdr rolls))))))
 ```
 The test pass.
-Now we can refactor the code a bit.
+Now we can refactor the messy code a bit.
 ```
 (defun any (x)
      (if (not (null x)) x 0))